Skip to Main Content

 Cranston High School West Library: Cionci - Argumentative Writing

 Argumentative writing aims to persuade an audience to agree with a writer’s point of view on a topic or issue.
 In an argumentative essay, a writer develops his or her argument and states a precise and informative claim.
 Then the writer provides relevant evidence and reasons to support it.
 Strong argumentative writing effectively uses genre characteristics and craft such as relevant evidence, rhetorical devices, and a clear organizational structure to convince readers to accept and agree with the writer’s claim.
-The characteristics of argumentative writing include:

 • An introduction